National Film Awards

-The National Film Awards is the most prominent film award ceremony in India.
-Established in 1954, it has been administered, along with the International Film Festival of India and the Indian Panorama, by the Indian government's Directorate of Film Festivals since 1973.
+The National Film Awards are awards for artistic and technical merit given for excellence within the Indian film industry.
+Established in 1954, it has been administered, along with the International Film Festival of India and the Indian Panorama, by the Indian government's Directorate of Film Festivals from 1973 until 2020, and by the NFDC since 2021.

 Every year, a national panel appointed by the government selects the winning entry, and the award ceremony is held in New Delhi, where the President of India presents the awards.
 This is followed by the inauguration of the National Film Festival, where award-winning films are screened for the public.
 Declared for films produced in the previous year across the country, they hold the distinction of awarding merit to the best of Indian cinema overall, as well as presenting awards for the best films in each region and language of the country.

 History

 The Awards were first presented in 1954.
 The Government of India conceived the ceremony to honor films made across India, on a national scale, to encourage the furthering of Indian art and culture.
-Since 1973, the Indian Directorate of Film Festivals administers the ceremony along with other major film events in India annually.
+From 1973 until 2020, the Indian Directorate of Film Festivals administers the ceremony along with other major film events in India annually.
+Since then, National Film Development Corporation of India administers the ceremony.

 Juries and rules

 The National Film Awards are presented in two main categories: Feature Films and Non-Feature Films.
-The juries are appointed by the Directorate of Film Festivals in India.
-Neither the Government nor the Directorate has influence over which films are selected for consideration and which films ultimately win awards.
+The juries are appointed by the NFDC.
+Neither the Government nor the organization has influence over which films are selected for consideration and which films ultimately win awards.
 There are strict criteria as to whether a film is eligible for consideration by the jury panels.
 Over 100 films made across the country are entered in each category (Feature and Non-Feature) for the awards and are deemed eligible each year.

 A list of rules is presented every year in a document of regulations known as the National Film Award Regulations.
 The criteria for eligibility contain many clauses.
 Among them, there is a direct requirement for the makers of a film, and particularly the director, to be Indian nationals.
 Films entering the competition should be produced in India, and in the case of co-production involving a foreign entity, there are as many as six conditions that should be fulfilled in order for the film to qualify.
 According to the criteria, in order to be eligible for consideration by the jury, a film should be certified by the Central Board of Film Certification between 1 January and 31 December.
 Whether a film is considered a feature film or a non-feature film shall be decided by the Feature Film jury.
 The eligibility list includes a section of rules determining which films shall not be eligible for entry in the competition.

-Awards
+Awards ceremonies

+The "Year" in the below table corresponds to the year of the film certificate issued by the CBFC.
+The "Date" indicates when the awards were presented to the winners.